FriendsOfCake/CakePdf/README.md

 ### 2: Create PDF for email attachment, file storage etc.

-You can use CakePdf lib to create raw PDF data with a view template.
+You can use CakePdf to create raw PDF data with a view template.
 The view file path would look like `templates/pdf/newsletter.php`.
 Layout file path would be like `templates/layout/pdf/default.php` Note that layouts for both usage types are within same directory, but the view